yreecht/Datapoor_testing/README.md

 The model simulates the abundance in space of k number of species with each species having its own population and movement dynamics both in space and time (season).
-Fishery activity is based on ideal free distribution where fishers distribute their effort based on the expected revenue of the fishing grounds.
+Fishery activity is based on theory of ideal free distribution where fishers distribute their effort based on the expected revenue of the fishing grounds 8with some randomness).
-The spatial extent of each fisher can be specify so that some might only fish in certain area of the simulated space.
+The spatial extent of each fisher can be specified so that some might only fish in certain area of the simulated space.
 Primary sampling unit is then either a vessel or a haul and we can specify different level of sampling intensity depending on the scenario examined.